danielabrozzoni/danielabrozzoni/README.md

 # Hi :)

+> We don't much care if you don't approve of the software we write.
+>
-> We know that someone has to write software to defend privacy,
+> We know that software can't be destroyed and that a widely dispersed system can't be shut down.
-> and since we can't get privacy unless we all do, we're going to write it.

-₿ Bitcoin developer
+₿ I work on Bitcoin Core

 ✈️ [My Telegram channel](https://t.me/danielapow)